Welcome to Class 5

 Miss O Grocott

-I hope you all have had a wonderful Christmas and are looking forward to the Spring Term.
+I hope you all have had a wonderful Easter and are looking forward to the Summer Term.
 I certainly am!
 Please see below for details about what the children will be studying throughout the term.

 If you have any questions or concerns, please don't hesitate to message me on Class Dojo.